bhuvanesh-kp/llama3_utilization/README.md

 # llama3_utilization

 Task-1:
-utilization of llama3 and testing its working byt downloading the model from hugging face transformer library, Asking few questions and checking its work progress
+utilization of llama3 and testing its working by downloading the model from hugging face transformer library, Asking few questions and checking its work progress

 Task-2: